jacobemery/install_oracle_z/README.md

 # install_oracle_z
 Ansible-automated install of Oracle Database and Oracle Automatic Storage Management (ASM) on Red Hat Enterprise Linux (RHEL) for IBM zSystems.

+# Description:
+This playbook automates the configuration of servers for Oracle Database installation.
+It performs tasks such as installing necessary dependencies, creating required user groups and users, setting up directories, and applying essential system configurations.
+Additionally, it includes optional tasks for Oracle Automatic Storage Management (ASM) setup and configuration, such as DASD setup and post-installation verifications.
+The playbook streamlines the process of preparing servers for Oracle Database deployment while ensuring all prerequisites are met.

 ## Pre-requisites:
 - Root shell to RHEL>=v8 on IBM zSystems.
 - RPM packages for Oracle Database and ASM for s390x architecture from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) downloaded to your server.